 Dr Russ Harris, author of the best-selling self-help book ‘The Happiness Trap‘, is an internationally-renowned trainer of Acceptance & Commitment Therapy (ACT).
 Russ’s background is in medicine.
 As a GP he became increasingly interested in the psychological aspects of health and wellbeing, and increasingly disenchanted with writing prescriptions.
 Ultimately this interest led to a total career change, and he now works in two different, yet complementary roles: both as a therapist and as a coach.

-Since 2005, Russ has run over 700 two-day workshops and provided ACT training for over 50,000 health professionals, including therapists, coaches, counsellors, doctors, and psychologists.
-He has authored four ACT textbooks (ACT Made Simple, Trauma-Focused ACT, Getting Unstuck in ACT, ACT Questions & Answers), and four ACT-based self-help books (The Happiness Trap, The Reality Slap, The Confidence Gap and ACT with Love).
-He has also co-authored two self-help books (The Weight Escape and The Happiness Trap Pocketbook).
-The Happiness Trap is the best-selling ACT book in the world, with over one million copies sold worldwide and editions in over 30 languages.
+Since 2005, Russ has run over 800 two-day workshops and provided ACT training for 80,000 health professionals.
+He has authored four ACT textbooks (ACT Made Simple, Trauma Focused ACT, Getting Unstuck in ACT, ACT Questions & Answers), and four ACT-based self-help books (The Happiness Trap, The Reality Slap, The Confidence Gap and ACT with Love).
+In addition, he has co-authored two other self-help books: The Weight Escape and The Happiness Trap Pocketbook.
+His best-known book, The Happiness Trap, has sold over one million copies worldwide, with translations into more than 30 languages.
 (To download the opening chapter, click here.)

 Russ has a unique model for training, which he calls ‘ACT Made Simple’, because it covers so much material in a short space of time.
 (In fact, he even has even written an introductory text book on ACT, titled ‘ACT Made Simple’.
 To download the first chapter, click here.)
 He proudly proclaims each workshop a ‘jargon-free zone’ – and bases his training on three core values: simplicity, clarity, and having fun.
 Hishighly-acclaimed ACT workshops are brief, powerful, cost-effective and life-enhancing.
 Participants regularly report not only major improvements in their therapy and/or coaching, but also in their personal lives – and evaluation forms frequently praise his ability to make complex ideas seem very simple.
 (For examples, go totestimonials )